wibb1/JavaScriptAlgorithumsAndDataStructures/Section-15-MergeSort/MergeSort.md

 * Time complexity O(n log n)
 * More complex

-1. Combination of three things - spliting, merging and sorting
+1. Combination of three things - splitting, merging and sorting
 2. Exploits the fact that arrays of 0 or 1 element are already sorted
 3. Decomposes arrays into smaller arrays of 0 or 1 element, then building up a newly sorted array (i.e. divide and conquer approach)